 What happens during church?

 As you enter the church, a friendly usher will greet you and give you a bulletin to guide you through the service.
 All of our services feature reading, preaching, prayer, and music.
 At times, you will be invited to stand, sing, pray, greet your neighbor, be in silence, or read responsively.
 Though similar in important ways, each service has its own style and flavor.
-More details are available at the following links: First Worship, Festival Worship, Evening Worship, Jazz Worship, Healing Worship.
+More details are available at the following links: First Worship, Festival Worship, Jazz Worship, Healing Worship.

 Communion is offered at First Worship and Jazz Worship each week; at Festival Worship, we celebrate communion five times a year.
 Our communion table is open to everyone—baptized or not, confessed or not, sure or not, saint or sinner or a little of both.

 At all of our services we maintain the ancient Christian practice of receiving an offering to support the church’s ministries.
 We welcome your gifts and encourage everyone to live a life marked by generosity.
 If you are unable to give financially, please consider an offering of time or talent to the church, another organization, or a neighbor in need.

-Worship services and events at Old South Church are sometimes photographed and videotaped to document the vibrant life of our church.
+Worship services and events at Old South Church are sometimes photographed and recorded to document the vibrant life of our church.
 If you do not wish to be included in these recordings, please notify an usher for assistance.

 Do you offer childcare or Sunday School?

 Children and families of all sorts are welcome and cherished at Old South Church.
 Infants through grade 2 are welcome in our childcare ministries beginning at 8:40 am.
 Care is available uninterrupted through First Worship, Community Hour, and Festival Worship.
 For details on Christian formation offerings for children, visit the Children & Family Ministries page.

 What should I wear?